-Everyone has those few moments in their lives when they know their lives will be changing forever.
+Everyone has those moments when they know their lives will be changing forever.
 One of those moments for me was the day I met Jendi.
 I think we both knew right away that we were destined to do great things together.
 It is like we are two sides of the same coin.
-Jendi is the exact definition of an extrovert.
+Jendi fits the exact definition of an extrovert.
 Don’t believe me, look it up extrovert in the dictionary and next to it you will see a photo of Jendi.
 Now, look up the definition of introvert and there will be me, shyly trying to hide from the camera.
-It is because of this difference that we make a really strong team, but let’s start at the beginning.
+Our differences make us a really strong team, but let’s start at the beginning.

-As a little kid anytime anyone asked me what I wanted to be when I grew up, saying I could pick anything, I would gleefully tell them I wanted to be a dog.
+As a little kid, anytime anyone asked me what I wanted to be when I grew up, saying I could pick anything, I would gleefully tell them I wanted to be a dog.
 I quickly learned that when people say you could be anything, they didn’t really mean anything.
-After that hard life lesson set in I lost direction.
-I didn’t have one thing that made me sparkle with delight.
+After that hard life lesson set in, I lost direction.
+No single thing made me sparkle with delight.

-I, of course, had things I loved doing, but nothing I thought I could make a career out of that I loved.
+Of course, I had things I loved doing, but nothing I thought I could make a career out of.
 I mean I loved doing puzzles.
 If I started one, you wouldn’t see me leave the table until all the pieces were in their proper places.
 I loved reading and usually wouldn’t put a book down until I finished the whole thing.
 Sleep could wait.
-I loved binge-watching tv shows, going through an entire series in a weekend.
+I loved binge-watching TV shows, going through an entire series in a weekend.
 But it’s hard to get paid for being obsessive.

 Now I put that same laser-pointed focus and determination on my projects, making sure each and every detail is done right and on time.